 If you haven’t already applied for an FSA identification, get it done now so you can move forward on your FAFSA.

 Anything else but fafsa.gov is probably a scam.

 6. You Must Know Your Definitions

-Don’t assume anything — read the explanations and take the necessary time to think through your answers.
+Don’t assume anything—read the explanations and take the necessary time to think through your answers.
 Don’t listen to rumor mills when answering these questions:

 - Legal guardian: Don’t answer that your parents are your legal guardians unless they have been so appointed by the state.
 Don’t answer this question unless an actual court has appointed someone as your legal guardian.

-- Parent: You cannot just say that you live with grandparents or a parent with lower income.
-There are specific rules to follow to determine which parent, and possible stepparent, information you will use.
+- Parent: You cannot just say that you live with grandparents or a parent with a lower income.
+There are specific rules to follow to determine which parent, and possible stepparent, the information you will use.

-- Household size: Read the rules to find out how to calculate household size, especially if you don’t live with your parents or if you live in a household with step-siblings.
+- Household size: Read the rules to find out how to calculate the household size, especially if you don’t live with your parents or if you live in a household with step-siblings.

 - Attending college: Include all members of your family who will attend college during the year under consideration, including yourself, but don’t include any parents in this figure.